seed trap establishment: 15-16 June 2018

 On all plots, we mapped all trees within the NEON 40×40 area.
 Having been burned the week before our arrival, Plot 6 presented us with blackened soils and stems.
 Already there was evidence of regrowth of palmetto and grasses.
 Despite near complete consumption of understory foliage during the burn, it was clear that palmetto was a dominant species.
 We installed six seed traps and counted cones on trees.

 Plot 10 represents palmetto-dominated savanna, with palmetto, several shrub oaks, Vaccinium, and grasses.
 The water table was at the surface, but there was no standing water within the plot.
-We installed 6 seed traps and counted cones from the three cohorts on trees within 20 m of the plot center.
+We installed 6 seed traps and counted cones for the 2017 and 2018 crops on trees within 20 m of the plot center.
 Plot 10 was burned on March 26, 2019.
 NEON personnel removed traps during the burn and replaced them immediately thereafter.

 Maps above show trees sampled by NEON, DUKE, and locations of six seed traps.
 USDA species codes are used.